-Wireless technology is expanding everywhere not just at home or office.
+Wireless technology is expanding everywhere, not just at home or in the office.
 People like the freedom of mobility and it's becoming so popular that more and more public facilities now provide wireless access to attract people.
-The wireless connection in public places is usually called "hotspots".
+The wireless connections in public places are usually called "hotspots".

-Using a D-Link Cardbus Adapter with your laptop, you can access the hotspot to connect to Internet from remote locations like: Airports, Hotels, Coffee Shops, Libraries, Restaurants, and Convention Centers.
+Using a Wi-Fi enabled laptop, you can access a hotspot to connect to the Internet from remote locations like airports, hotels, coffee shops, libraries, restaurants, and convention centers.

-Wireless network is easy to setup, but if you're installing it for the first time it could be quite a task not knowing where to start.
+A wireless network is easy to setup, but if you're installing one for the first time it could be quite a task not knowing where to start.
 That's why we've put together a few setup steps and tips to help you through the process of setting up a wireless network.